bbbbart/Lid-Driven-Cavity/README.md

 ### Boundary Conditions

 To maintain boundary conditions and for use in calculations, the simulation uses a ghost grid which is larger than the simulation grid.
-On a top moving wall, a dirichlet (slip) condition sets the the cells on the border equal to the wall velocity For stationary walls, a no slip condition sets the velocity on the wall to zero.
+On a top moving wall, a Dirichlet (no-slip) condition sets the cells on the border equal to the wall velocity.
+For stationary walls, another no-slip condition sets the velocity on the wall to zero.

+### Grids

+The window shows 3 different grids.

+#### Quiver Plot:
+A grid of arrows that shows the direction of fluid flow.

+#### Total Velocity:
+A heatmap showing the magnitude of the total velocity at each cell.

+#### Vorticity:
+A heatmap showing the vorticity at each cell.
+Vorticity measures local rotations that happen at velocity gradients (shear flow).

 ### UI

 At launch, two sliders can be adjusted before clicking the start button.

 Re slider - Can be set from 10 to 5000.
-Adjusts the reynolds number, which is the ratio between inertial forces and viscous forces.
-Low values create a large central vortex, while large values create more complex flow with small sub-vortices.
+Adjusts the Reynolds number, which is the ratio between inertial forces and viscous forces.
+Low values typically create a large central vortex, while large values typically create more complex flow with small sub-vortices.
 Timestep slider = Can be set from 0.05 to 1.
 Timestep affects the speed of the simulation by changing how much time passes each step.
 This can also influence stability.
 Lower values are typically more stable than high values.

 When a simulation is running, press `space` to pause and click `r` to reset and go back to the setup menu.
-If the plots suddenly disappears, it is likely because the numerical solver became unstable.
+If the plots suddenly disappear, it is likely because the numerical solver became unstable.
 Reset the grid and choose different setup values.

 ## Requirements and Running